 While you had to opt into notifications grouped by apps back in iOS 9, you don't have to opt into anything in iOS 12 to get grouped alerts on your iPhone.
 By default, they are set to "Automatic" grouping for each application — neat, organized stacks that significantly declutter your Notification Center and lock screen.

-- Don't Miss: Download iOS 12 Beta on Your iPhone Right Now
+- Don't Miss: How to Download iOS 12 on Your iPhone Right Now

 In this "Automatic" setting, contents from the same app are organized in separate groups, like two stacks of message notifications for two different contacts, three different stacks for three different news sources from the News app, and so forth.
 It definitely streamlines alerts, making the history a lot more convenient overall.